iExecBlockchainComputing/iexec-sdk/cli_template.md

   - optional key `host` set the url of the ethereum node used by the SDK cli on each chain (overwrite default value).
   - optional key `hub` set the address of the hub used by the SDK cli on each chain (overwrite default value).
   - optional key `sms` set the url of the Secret Management Service used by the SDK cli on each chain (overwrite default value).
-  - optional key `resultProxy` set the url of the Result Proxy used by the SDK cli on each chain (overwrite default value).
   - optional key `iexecGateway` set the url of the iexec marketplace gateway used by the SDK cli on each chain (overwrite default value).
   - optional key `ipfsGateway` set the url of the IPFS gateway used by the SDK cli on each chain (overwrite default value).
   - optional key `pocoSubgraph` set the url of the PoCo subgraph used by the SDK cli on each chain (overwrite default value).